BryanEAtherton/Security-Project-Template/README.md

-The "AFTER" metrics had hardened Network Security Groups by blocking all internet traffic except my local network, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+The "AFTER" metrics had hardened Network Security Groups by blocking all internet traffic except my local network, and all other resources were protected by their built-in firewalls as well as an established Private Endpoint.

 ![2 1 SC 7-Bondary protection after](https://github.com/user-attachments/assets/f1bc77e7-e23f-47ce-9a57-30fe8536dcfb)